Logo

 click on image to view surroundings

-Blennerhassett crest & arms carved side by side on a dark oak fireplace surround in the great hall at Ballyseedy Castle (formerly Elm Grove) Co.Kerry.
+Blennerhassett crest & arms side by side on a dark oak fireplace surround in the great hall at Ballyseedy Castle (formerly Elm Grove) Co.Kerry.
 A Foundation Stone set in the wall above the fireplace carries a date 1721, when Elm Grove is believed to have been built.
-This fireplace surround was probably removed to Elm Grove from "Old Ballyseedy", now a ruin at the west end of Ballyseedy Wood
+This fireplace surround was probably removed to Elm Grove from "Old Ballyseedy", now a ruin at the west end of Ballyseedy Wood.

 click on image to view surroundings